37 Costa Rican Slang Words and Phrases from the World’s Happiest Country

 If you don’t believe me, just eavesdrop on a conversation between two Costa Rican guys in their early 20s.
 No matter what the topic, you’ll likely hear mae more than you’ll hear words like “the.”

-In fact, there’s an interesting theory that it’s actually a weird variation on the word bueno (good) that was passed through a process to make it a kind of code word, but it’s also a slightly confusing theory.
+There’s an interesting theory that tuanis is actually a weird variation on the word bueno (good) that was passed through a process to make it a kind of code word, but it’s also a slightly confusing theory.

-You can almost get a sense for all three meanings in the following exchange between Ana and María:
+You can almost get a sense of the different meanings in the following exchange between Ana and María:

 Ana: ¿Y su novio? ¿Ya no están juntos?
 (And what about your boyfriend?
 Are you not together anymore?)

-These are nicknames for cities, specifically San José, San Ramón and Puntarenas, respectively.
+These are nicknames for the Costa Rican cities of San José, San Ramón and Puntarenas.

 Of course, many cities in many countries have different nicknames, and Costa Rican cities are no exception.

 For example, Escazú, the suburb of San José, is called la ciudad de las brujas (the city of witches), but these seem a bit different.
-El Puerto (the port) is the most conventional, and it makes sense since there’s a port in Puntarenas, but the other two are more interesting.
+El Puerto (the port) makes sense since there’s a port in Puntarenas, but the other two are more interesting.

-Chepe is the nickname for the name José (although it seems strange to me that the nickname is longer than the original name) and Moncho is the nickname for Ramón.
+Chepe is the nickname for the name José and Moncho is the nickname for Ramón.
 So basically, they took the nicknames for the people and applied them to the cities.